kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/SSTI/Basics of SSTI.md

 e. **Disable Code Evaluation:** Avoid using template engines or configurations that allow direct code evaluation.
 Disable or limit the usage of template directives that execute code on the server.
 Instead, use safer alternatives for dynamic content rendering.

 f. **Strict Template Access Control:** Limit access to template editing and rendering functionalities to authorized personnel only.
-Avoid giving template customization privileges to end-users without proper validation and controls.
+Only give template customization privileges to end-users with proper validation and controls.

 g. **Content Security Policies (CSP):** Implement Content Security Policies in web applications to restrict the sources of content allowed to be rendered in the application.
 This can help prevent malicious code injection and mitigate the risks of SSTI.